$SL_2(\mathbb{C})$-Character Variety of a Hyperbolic Link and Regulator: On a possible unified Volume Conjecture for both knots and links

-In order to formulate a conjecture parallel to the knot case as in \cite[Conjecture 3.9]{LW2}, we have to find a way of relating the quantum invariants to the $n$-dimensional variety $Y^h_0$ which comes from the $SL_2(\mathbb{C})$ character variety.
-By the work of Kashaev and Baseilhac-Benedetti (\cite{BB, Ka1}), there exists an $SL_2({\mathbb C})$ quantum hyperbolic invariant for a hyperbolic link in $S^3$, which is conjectured to give the information of the volume and Chern-Simons at the point for the complete hyerbolic struture.
-We speculate that there should exist a ``family" version of their quantum hyperbolic invariants parametrized by $Y^h_0$, then we can replace the left-hand side of \cite[Conjecture 3.9]{LW2} by its logarithm limit to formulate the generalized volume conjecture for a hyperbolic link in $S^3$.
+In order to formulate a parametrized conjecture parallel to the knot case as in \cite[Conjecture 3.9]{LW2}, we have to find a way of relating the quantum invariants to the $n$-dimensional variety $Y^h_0$ which comes from the $SL_2(\mathbb{C})$ character variety.
+By the work of Kashaev and Baseilhac-Benedetti (\cite{BB, Ka1}), there exists an $SL_2({\mathbb C})$ quantum hyperbolic invariant for a hyperbolic link in $S^3$, which is conjectured to give the information of the volume and Chern-Simons at the point for the complete hyperbolic structure.